Zachary-Greene/GUI-Calculator/README.md

 2. Then press Run

 ## Built With
-The modules used in this program are Tkinter and the System libraries
+The modules used in this program are Tkinter and the inbuilt System/Sys libraries

 ## License
 See LICENSE.md